Kevin-Lago/java-guide/02-beginner_java/11-annotations/README.md

 - [@Deprecated](https://docs.oracle.com/javase/8/docs/api/java/lang/Deprecated.html)

-    - Indicates that the annotated method is deprecated.
+    - Indicates that the annotated constructor, field, variable, method, package or parameter is deprecated.

-    - Throws a warning if the annotated method is used.
+    - Throws a warning if the annotated constructor, field, variable, method, package or parameter is used.

 ```java
 @Documented